BriskBear/.io/usg/vi.EXEC.md

-# nano.EXEC
+# vi.EXEC
 ### Usage:

+`vi.EXEC [file_name] [interpreter]`

 #### Example(s):

+`vi.EXEC calculator.rb ruby`

 ### Description:

+Jump right into a script, with an auto-shebang.
+This also immediately adds executable.

  Prompt for a filename if none given
- Use bash shebang if excutable type is not given Create the file with shebang
+ Use bash shebang if interpreter is not given
+ Create the file with shebang
  Edit the file with line-break after the shebang
  Make the file Executable